Sierra Maestra Treks

 - Small towel.
 The guesthouses during the tour provide towels, however the campsite on the trek does not.
 It's important to bathe after finishing trekking for the day, and to get dry before going to bed.

 - Toiletry items.
-Since you will be carrying all your own belongings, it's best to bring as little as possible and share items if possible (such as soap, deodorant, toilet paper and toothpaste) with a travelling companion.
+Since you will be carrying all your own belongings, it's best to bring as little as possible and share items if possible (such as soap, deodorant, toilet paper and toothpaste) with a traveling companion.

 - Sun protection - hat, sunglasses, and sunscreen.
 Much of the trail is in the shade of the forest, however there are some sections where you can get sunburnt on a fine day, if you don't take the necessary precautions.